-Activities during the nine months ended September 30, 2018:
+Activities during the year ended December 31, 2018:

 In March 2018, the Company signed a definitive agreement with Yunify Natural Technologies ("Yunify"), a Quebec based health and personal care research and innovation technology company.
-Yunify will create proprietary cannabinoid-based topical products using its mineral and plant based suspension technologies.
+Yunify will create proprietary cannabinoid-based topical products using its mineral and plant-based suspension technologies.
 As per the terms of the agreement, the Company may acquire up to a 40% interest in Yunify.
-The Company has subscribed to a \$2,000,000 convertible debenture bearing interest at 6% per annum and has advanced the first \$600,000 under this debenture.
-The second \$400,000 is due when a halt has been removed on their target company for listing.
-The final \$1,000,000 is due when Yunify has been approved for listing.
+The Company has subscribed to a \$2,000,000 convertible debenture bearing interest at 12% per annum and has advanced the first \$600,000 under this debenture.
+The second \$400,000 may be drawn upon submission of a listing agreement to a recognized stock exchange.
+The final \$1,000,000 may be drawn upon the common shares of Yunify being listed for trading on a recognized stock exchange.
 The \$2,000,000 plus accrued interest will be convertible into shares of Yunify, the listed company.
+In March 2019, the debenture agreement was amended to be extended by 12 months to March 2020 and to increase the interest rate from 6% to 12% per annum retroactive to March 2018.